 In present technological changes, social media plays a significant role which is being utilized by consumers and industries in various ways.
 Consumers are using social media to connect people through this virtual media, they make new friends, chatting, searching jobs and shopping online at the same time industries especially e-commerce leveraging benefits of social media by promoting their products on various social networking sites and directly influencing consumers through social media and stimulating demand of their offering by providing ‘Shop now’ button.
 With increasing use of social media, many factors influence consumers while they directly purchase on social media.
 A hypothetical model has been drawn in order to explain the relationship among three factors Perceived usefulness, Perceived value, Perceived risk and their influence on purchase intention.
 A sample of 265 respondents from students undergoing postgraduate program collected and the model has been validated with the help of SPSS correlation and regression analysis.
 The result of the study reveals that there was significant correlation reported among Perceived usefulness, perceived value and Perceived risk and all three was significantly influencing purchase intention when a consumer wants to purchase through social media.
 The study is highly useful in understanding the online shopping behavior of consumer which help organizations to stimulate the demand for their products through this medium.

-Cinnamon is on the most powerful spice on earth and scientist has ranked it as wonder spice for its medicinal values and properties.
-Cinnamon is a favorite household for Asian family and also has become popular in western cultures in the last one century.
-Key Producers are Indonesia, China, Viet Nam and Sri Lanka and key importers are Mexico, USA, India and Bangladesh.
-India is a net-importer of Cinnamon from countries such as Indonesia, Viet Nam and Sri Lanka as domestic supplies are too small to meet the growing demands of domestic consumption and export demand of value added spices wherein cinnamon is mixed with other spices.
-Paper aims to understand the existing import regime of cinnamon in India including tariff and non-tariff issues, duty preference regime under various negotiated Free Trade Agreement, issues of certificate of origin, compliance costs and cost-effective suppliers.
-Sourcing of cinnamon is vital to growing needs of domestic consumption, spices preparation and meeting export demands of value added spices orders in world market.
+Cinnamon is one of the most powerful spices on earth and scientist has ranked it as wonder spice for its medicinal values and properties.
+Key producers are Indonesia, China, Vietnam, and Sri Lanka and key importers are Mexico, USA, India, and Bangladesh.
+India is a net-importer of Cinnamon from countries, such as Indonesia, Vietnam, and Sri Lanka as domestic supplies are too small to meet the growing demands of domestic consumption and export demand of value added spices, wherein cinnamon is mixed with other spices.
+This paper aims to understand the existing import regime of cinnamon in India including tariff and non-tariff issues, duty preference regime under various negotiated Free Trade Agreement, issues of certificate of origin, compliance costs, and cost-effective suppliers.

 India marked a significant economic growth with economic liberalisation policies, utters gearing up with a growth rate of 7.1%, for fiscal 2016-17, 6.7%, for 2017-18, and estimated to 7.4%, for 2018-19 that is possible with Foreign Direct Investments (FDI) and Bilateral Investment Treaties (BIT).
 Department of Industrial Policies and Protection (DIPP) although autonomous governed the foreign economic policies of federal states of India under constitutionally mandatory provisions.
 It coordinates between the foreign investors, and the states and Centre.
 The Foreign Investment policies drafted to provide facilities, increments, and incentives such as low tax rates, tax holidays and tax waivers to the investors.
 The deviation from the articulated and accepted foreign investment policies either by the investor or by the host country raise the bivalent concerns and leads to arbitration.
 Undoubtedly, India's position in facing arbitrations and existing affluent arbitration policies to face international arbitrations was an ambiguous subject matter.
 Moreover, the transparency between the federal States and the Centre relations in harmonising the foreign investment policies was also a debatable issue.
 Recently Nissan sued Government of India by bringing international arbitration for remittance of INR 5000 cr. was a prima facie case for alleged violations of investment treaties with Japan bought limelight to focus on international arbitration once again.
 Hence, this paper evaluates the necessity to revamp foreign economic policies with lucid Centre-State relations, to overhaul the incentives or facilities offered, to have weightier arbitration policies, and to strengthen India's position on International arbitrations.